searabbitx/fingermonkey/README.md

 ## How does it work

-To use the tool, you need to download some files from your target (preferably a lot of them :], `wget -r` is your friend) and the git repository of the app.
+To use the tool, you need to download some files from your target (preferably a lot of them :], `wget -r` is your friend) and clone the git repository of the app.
 When you pass those assets and the repository to fingermonkey it will:

 1. Iterate through all the supplied files and calculate their git hashes: